LottoDapp/lotto-contracts/README.md

 Next, the phat contract sends the winners (or an empty list if there is no winner) and the smart contract save them on the blockchain.
 A new lottery can start.
 Each lottery is identified by an identifier: `raffle_id`.

+More information to build the ink! smart contract and run integration tests [here](./ink/README.md).

 ## Phat contract